QMCPACK/qmcpack/docs/methods.rst

 -  ``gpu``: When the executable is compiled with CUDA, the target computing device can be chosen by this switch.
 With a regular CPU-only compilation, this option is not effective.

+-  ``profiling``: Performance profiling tools by default profile complete application executions.
+   This is largely unnecessary if the focus is a QMC section instead of any initialization.
+   Setting this flag to ``yes`` for the QMC sections of interest and starting the tool with data collection paused from the beginning help reducing the profiling workflow and amount of collected data.

 -  ``checkpoint``: This enables and disables checkpointing and specifying the frequency of output.
 Possible values are: